bbbugg/AIStudioToAPI/README.md

 - `API_KEYS`: Comma-separated list of valid API keys for authentication
 - `PORT`: API server port (default: 7860)
 - `HOST`: Server listening host address (default: 0.0.0.0)
+- `STREAMING_MODE`: Streaming mode (default: `real`)
+  - `real`: True streaming - directly forwards streaming responses from AI Studio to client
+  - `fake`: Simulated streaming - requests AI Studio in non-streaming mode, then converts the complete response to streaming format for the client
 - `SECURE_COOKIES`: Enable secure cookies (HTTPS only)
   - Set to `true`: Only HTTPS connections can login (for production with SSL certificates)
   - Set to `false` or leave unset: Both HTTP and HTTPS can login (default, beginner-friendly)